 In addition to your Australia Trek Leader, your Trek Management Team and Trekking Crew are an essential part of every team trekking the Kokoda Track.
 The majority of your Trek Crew come from Naduri Village, halfway along the Kokoda Track.
 You may have the opportunity to meet their families when we stop to respect and honour their Sabbath beliefs.
 Our PNG crew are the direct family of the original Fuzzy Wuzzy Angels.

 Back Track operate their Kokoda operations from both Brisbane and Port Moresby.
 Andrea Turner is the Kokoda Operations Manager based in the Brisbane office.
-Also based in Brisbane office are Ray Baker, Jim Drapes, Clare Davissen and Prue Barker.
+Also based in Brisbane office are Ray Baker, Jim Drapes, Clare Davissen and Alex Hahn.
 Ray and Jim both lead teams across the Kokoda Track.
-Andrea, Clare and Prue have successfully completed the Track in recent years.
+Andrea and Clare have successfully completed the Track in recent years.
 Andy Ovoru is our Operations Manager in PNG.

 All Kokoda trekking teams are accompanied over the Kokoda Track by their Australian Trek Leader and a PNG Management Team.
 Your Trek Management Team consists of a Head Guide, Lead Man and Cook.
 All our Management Team members are selected for their expertise, experience and leadership qualities.
-New in 2019, is the appointment of a Team Safety officer in each trekking group.
+We also have a Team Safety officer in each trekking group.
 Their duties involve maintaining and supervising high standards in safe trekking practices, hygienic food preparation and overall health issues for crew and trekkers.

 PNG Management Team Profiles